-If, for any reason, you receive no pay for any month, you will not receive the MegaFlex benefit allowance the following month.
-For example, if you are on an unpaid leave for the entire month of January, you will not receive pay or the benefit allowance in February.
+If, for any reason, you receive no pay for any month, you will not receive the MegaFlex benefit allowance the following month.4 For example, if you are on an unpaid leave for the entire month of January, you will not receive pay or the benefit allowance in February.
 When you do not receive a MegaFlex benefit allowance, your insurance premiums cannot be withheld from your paycheck.
 Thus, to continue your insurance coverage while you are in a "no-pay" status, you must pay the entire monthly insurance premiums for your coverage.
 The monthly premiums for elective annual leave, short-term disability, and long-term disability will accumulate each month the premium are not taken from your paycheck, and the County's payroll system will attempt to recover the balance from your paycheck when you return to work.

-In addition, different rules may apply with regard to your coverage if you are on leave covered by the Family and Medical Leave Act ("FMLA") and the California Family Rights Act ("CFRA"), or on Pregnancy Disability Leave ("PDL").
-See page 51 for details.
+Note: Different rules may apply with regard to your coverage if you are on leave covered by the Family and Medical Leave Act ("FMLA") and the California Family Rights Act ("CFRA").
+See pages 52 for details.